mark-hobbs/bayesian-inference-tutorial/README.md

-# BayesianInference
+# A tutorial on Bayesian inference to identify material parameters in solid mechanics

 > THIS IS A WORK IN PROGRESS :hourglass:

----

-### A tutorial on Bayesian inference to identify material parameters in solid mechanics

 This repository contains Jupyter Notebooks to recreate the examples published in the following paper ([link](https://doi.org/10.1007/s11831-018-09311-x)):